EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts.md

 	- All genes in which at least one sample has 0 reads is excluded
 		- In other words, only genes with reads in all samples are used
 	- Isn't it a bit extreme?
 Isn't it might be interesting to filter genes based on variance instead?
 Or to remove only the genes that have no read in at least a specific number of samples?
+### Model
+* Linear models
+	* Are used in Script 1, to calculate the residuals of of polysome data in cohort 1.
+	* We are with this assuming a linear relationship between the total amount of polysome associated mRNA with the rest of variables, i.e. total mRNA, cell abundances ...
+	* Can we calculate accuracy and similar metrics with these?